 With regard to principle 4, what is the approach if the biller includes services/goods which are not regulated in one combined bill?

 ND suggested that we will need to take a view on primary billing reason but acknowledged that this does create a risk that needs to be considered.
-MJ highlighted that the principles will act as a guide and will requirement some judgement on what can be included.
+MJ highlighted that the principles will act as a guide and will require some judgement on what can be included.

 What are the savings to consumer and merchant?
 Pointing out that we will need to show an economic upside to convince the merchants to be involved.